schurms/3813ICT-Assignment2/README.md

        - Add/Update/Delete Channels
      - User - This functionality is used to:
        - Add/Update/Delete Users

+**5. Profile Page**
+The profile page allows the logged in user to change their Profile Picture.
+The user selects a picture for upload.
+They then submit the picture to replace their profile image.
 ---
 ### 2. Application Start Commands
 **Step 1** - Start Mongodb